 Note that as of right now we only support sending SMS messages to phone numbers in the U.S. and U.K.

-Step 2: Set up your Google Calendar trigger
+Set up your Google Calendar trigger

-Next, you'll be asked to sign into your Google Calendar account or to choose from any accounts you've already signed into.
+Next, you'll be asked to sign in to your Google Calendar account or to choose from any accounts you've already signed into.
 Click Continue once you've signed in and connected or chosen an account.

-Step 3: Customize your Zap by choosing a calendar and when texts are sent
+Customize your Zap by choosing a calendar and when texts are sent

 Now we can choose which calendar we want to see events from and decide how many minutes before an event the text should be sent.

-Zapier scans Google Calendar every five to 15 minutes (depending on your plan), so we recommend setting this to at least 15-25 minutes ahead of time if you want at least a 10-minute SMS warning of your upcoming calendar event.
+Zapier scans Google Calendar every five to 15 minutes (depending on your plan), so we recommend setting this to 15-25 minutes ahead of time if you want at least a 10-minute SMS warning of your upcoming calendar event.

-Note that you can also set a Search Term to filter your calendar.
+Note that you can also set a search term to filter your calendar.
 This is useful if you only want notifications for particular events, such as events on your calendar that include words like "meeting" or "important!".

 Click the Continue button when you're ready.
 You'll be shown some sample data; check it out, then click the Continue button again.

-Step 4: Set up SMS by Zapier
+Set up your SMS by Zapier action

 If you've set up SMS by Zapier before, you can reuse that account, but don't worry if you haven't, it's simple.
 You’ll need to enter your phone number, then request a PIN.
 Enter this PIN to prove you own the number in question.

-Step 5: Customize your SMS message
+Customize your SMS message

 Now you can customize your SMS alert.
 The default tells you that your event is starting soon.